pattherogue/portfolio/README.md

 Security 🛡️ + Software Engineer 💻
 ---------------------------------
-Dedicated cybersecurity professional pursuing a Bachelor's in Computer Science specializing in cybersecurity.
-CompTIA Security+ certified with the ability to obtain DoD Secret Clearance.
-Passionate about safeguarding systems and contributing to innovative security solutions in dynamic environments.
+I am a dedicated cybersecurity professional currently pursuing a Bachelor's in Computer Science with a focus on cybersecurity.
+CompTIA Security+ certified and eligible for DoD Secret Clearance, I am passionate about protecting systems and driving innovative security solutions in dynamic environments.

 * 🌍  I'm based in the Bay Area, CA.
 * ✉️  You can contact me at [pmgomez248@gmail.com](mailto:pmgomez248@gmail.com)